ArkCase/DevOps/kubernetes/minikube/README.md

 Scripts to setup a Minikube cluster
 ===================================

+You will need a machine with at least 16 GiB of RAM to run this.

 To ensure you have all the necessary tools installed, run the `install-tools-YOUROS.sh` script (replace `YOUROS` with the name of your OS).